 These matters include:

-- Settlement in the amount of $18 million to resolve allegations under the False Claims Act resulting from a diabetic supply company’s improper solicitation of Medicare beneficiaries and improper billings of Medicare for diabetic testing supplies and other products.
+- Settlement in the amount of $160 million to resolve allegations under the False Claims Act resulting from a mail-order diabetic supply company paying kickbacks to Medicare beneficiaries by providing them “free” or “no cost” glucometers and by routinely waiving, or not collecting, their copayments for these meters and other diabetic testing supplies. https://www.justice.gov/usao-mdtn/pr/mail-order-diabetic-testing-supplier-and-its-parent-company-agree-pay-160-million

 The Civil Division defends the interests of the United States and its agencies in a wide array of civil suits brought against the federal government or its employees.
 Defensive cases handled by the Civil Division include actions seeking monetary damages or other relief for personal injury, medical malpractice and employment discrimination.
 The Civil Division also handles actions for injunctive relief, which challenge a federal agency’s compliance with federal law, suits challenging agency action under the Administrative Procedure Act (APA), suits seeking the release of records under the Freedom of Information Act (FOIA) and Privacy Act, and the defense of government officials sued in their individual capacities.
 The Civil Division also represents the federal government in commercial litigation cases, such as bankruptcy and foreclosure matters involving the United States as a creditor or lien holder.